Ammann Tilings in Symplectic Geometry: The tiling from a symplectic viewpoint

-Therefore where $S^3$ and $S^2$ are the unit spheres centered at the origin, of dimension $3$ and $2$ respectively.
-The quasifold $M_r$ is acted on by the same quasitorus $D^3=\R^3/Q$ that we obtained for the oblate rhombohedron.
-This action is Hamiltonian and the image of the corresponding moment mapping is exactly the prolate rhombohedron $\dr$.
+where $S^2_r\subset\R^3$ and~$S^3_r\subset\R^4$ are the spheres centered at the origin with radius $r=\sqrt{\frac{\delta}{2}}$.
+The quasifold~$M_r$ is acted on by the same quasitorus $D^3=\R^3/F$ that we obtained for the oblate rhombohedron.
+This action is Hamiltonian and the image of the corresponding moment mapping is exactly the prolate rhombohedron~$\dr$.

-Let us remark that $M_b$ and $M_r$ are both global quotients and that this defines their quasifold structures.
+\begin{remark} Let us remark that $M_b$ and~$M_r$ are both global quotients and that this def\/ines their quasifold structures.
+The quasilattice~$F$ can be viewed as the group quasilattice of the quasitorus~$D^3$ acting on both. \end{remark}

-Remark now that, by Proposition~\ref{rotazioni}, {\em each} of the oblate and prolate rhombohedra in the tiling can be obtained from $\db$ and $\dr$ respectively by a transformation of the icosahedral group composed with a translation.
+Remark now that, by Proposition~\ref{rotazioni}, {\em each} of the oblate and~prolate rhombohedra in the tiling can be obtained from~$\db$ and~$\dr$ respectively by a~transformation of the icosahedral group composed with a~translation.
 We can then prove the following

+\begin{theorem} Consider an Ammann tiling having edge length $\sigma$.
+Then the compact connected symplectic quasifold corresponding to each oblate rhombohedron in the tiling is given by~$M_b$, while the compact connected symplectic quasifold corresponding to each prolate rhombohedron is given by~$M_r$. \end{theorem}

-\begin{thm} \end{thm} \proof Observe that, for each oblate rhombohedron, there exists a transformation $P$ in the icosahedral group that leaves the quasilattice $Q$ invariant, that sends the orthogonal vectors relative to the chosen oblate rhombohedron to the orthogonal vectors relative to $\db$, and such that the dual transformation $P^*$ sends $\db$ to a translate of the chosen oblate rhombohedron.
+\begin{proof} Observe that, for each oblate rhombohedron, there exists a~transformation $T$ in the icosahedral group that leaves the quasilattice $F$ invariant, that sends the orthogonal vectors relative to the chosen oblate rhombohedron to the orthogonal vectors relative to $\db$, and~such that the dual transformation $T^*$ sends $\db$ to a~translate of the chosen oblate rhombohedron.
 The same reasoning applies to the prolate rhombohedra of the tiling.
-This implies that the reduced space corresponding to each oblate rhombohedron of the tiling, with the choice of orthogonal vectors and quasilattice specified above, is exactly $M_b$.
-This yields a unique symplectic quasifold, $M_b$, for all the oblate rhomboehedra in the tiling.
-In the same way we prove that we obtain a unique symplectic quasifold, $M_r$, for all the prolate rhombohedra in the tiling.
+This implies that the reduced space corresponding to each oblate rhombohedron of the tiling, with the choice of orthogonal vectors and~quasilattice specif\/ied above, is exactly $M_b$.
+This yields a~unique symplectic quasifold,~$M_b$, for all the oblate rhombohedra in the tiling.
+In the same way we prove that we obtain a~unique symplectic quasifold, $M_r$, for all the prolate rhombohedra in the tiling. \end{proof} The quasifolds $M_b$ and~$M_r$ can also be constructed as complex quotients and~are K\"ahler~\cite{cx}.